jackmcbride/contiki-corpus/Security_Analysis_of_Contiki.md

 This project, therefore, is an exploration into how static analysis tools can be used to identify, document, and patch the more elusive of vulnerabilities found to be compromising such systems.
 Contiki, as a popular platform for many IoT developers to develop open source applications for, is therefore a strong contender for testing the effective of static analysis tools.

+Some of the existing research this project is based off of can be found in the <a href = "Research">`Research`</a> directory.

 ##Aims

 This project has the following aims: